 Center for Jewish Care Volunteer Driver

-Center for Jewish Care Volunteer Drivers provide no-contact home deliveries of holiday packages to Jewish Community members in need on a quarterly basis.
+Center for Jewish Care Volunteer Drivers provide no-contact home deliveries of holiday packages to Jewish Community members in need on a Quarterly basis.
 Volunteers may also be contacted as needed for unexpected or emergency deliveries.
-Using their own personal vehicles, Volunteer Drivers report to the JFS Joan and Irwin Jacobs Campus in Kearny Mesa for their shift to pick up pre-assembled packages and delivery items, receive their route and deliver to JFS clients’ homes.
+Using their own personal vehicles, Volunteer Drivers report to the JFS Joan and Irwin Jacob’s Campus in Kearney Mesa for their shift to pick up pre-assembled packages and delivery items, receive their route, and deliver to JFS clients’ homes.

 Volunteers are the Heart of Jewish Family Service: More Opportunities